 Racism has been addressed on the Great White Way since the Golden Age of Broadway with Rodgers and Hammerstein musicals like South Pacific, The King and I and Flower Drum Song.

-In South Pacific, set against the backdrop of World War Two, Lieutenant Cable meets and falls in love with Liat, a local Tonkinese girl, and Nurse Nellie Forbush falls in love with French expatriate Emile but racism nearly destroys these two couples’ happiness.
+In South Pacific, set against the backdrop of World War Two, Lieutenant Cable meets and falls in love with Liat, a local Tonkinese girl, and Nurse Nellie Forbush falls in love with French expatriate Emile who has two beautiful Tonkinese children but racism nearly destroys these two couples’ happiness.

 You’ve got to be taught to be afraid of people who’s eyes are oddly made and people who’s skin is a different shade.
 You’ve got to be carefully taught.
 You’ve got to be taught before it’s too late, before you are six or seven or eight to hate all the people your relatives hate.
 You’ve got to be carefully taught. – Richard Rodgers and Oscar Hammerstein II